 How much fat should I eat?

 More controversy abounds!
 According to fat specialist, the late Dr. Jon Kabara, PhD, a suggested balanced diet for MOST people should be a balanced and healthy, low-calorie diet that includes a fat combination of 25% medium chained saturated, 57% omega-9 monounsaturated, 3% omega 3, and 15% omega 6.
 Complicated.

 The Zone diet recommends a diet consisting of carbohydrates (40%), protein (30%), and fat (30%) whereas the Metabolic Typing Diet proponents believe that carbohydrate metabolic types require only 15% fat, 25% protein, and 60% carbohydrates.
 Keto experts believe that high fat consumption in amounts up to 75 to 95% of the diet.

-Even though we all very metabolically different, if we had to propose a very generalized dietary approach, it would consist of an organic based balanced diet consisting of roughly protein (1/4 to 1/3), carbohydrates (2/3 to 3/4) in the form of vegetables and limited fruit—combined with lots of fat consumed with every meal.
+Even though we all very metabolically different, if we had to propose a very generalized dietary approach, it would consist of an organic based balanced diet consisting of roughly protein (1/4 to 1/3), carbohydrates (2/3 to 3/4) in the form of non starchy vegetables and low carb fruit—combined with lots of fat consumed with every meal.
 As long fats are healthy, not oxidized or trans fats, we feel they can be consumed with abundance.

 Are there circumstances when dietary fat should be limited?

 Yes!
 Those whose gallbladder has been removed and those with familial hypercholesterimia, might want to consider supplementation to support lipid metabolism.

 Others with issues with digestive enzymes, hypothyroidism, high cortisol levels, metabolic syndrome, metabolic acidity, GI issues, biliary stasis, fatty liver, immune issues, mitochondrial issues, low cofactor issues, etc. may need to determine their root cause to help alleviate fat metabolism issues.